angree/sf2000-video-player/README.md

 ### Recommended Settings

 - **Optimal format**: 320x240 @ 15 fps
-- At **30 fps** there may be occasional slowdowns during complex scenes - use ADPCM instead of MP3 to reduce the CPU load
+- At **30 fps** there may be slowdowns and sound stuttering - use ADPCM instead of MP3 to reduce the CPU load, but the most reliable choice is 15 FPS.
+If you really have to have 30 FPS i recommend MJPEG + ADPCM format. (fastest)
 - **Dither color modes** may cause slight additional slowdown
 - **Widescreen (16:9) content** with black bars on top/bottom requires less decoding, so 30 fps may work better for such videos
 - For best experience, **15 fps is recommended**